medic/cht-docs/content/en/apps/reference/app-settings/outbound.md

 These triggers can apply to all document types (not just common types such as reports or contacts) and as such care should be taken to only send the documents you intend (see configuration of `relevant_to` below).

-This feature is experimental, and may be replaced by some third party technology over time as we discover the feature-set we're looking for.

 ## Configuration

 For outbound pushes to occur, you must [enable the `mark_for_outbound` transition in config](./transitions.md#Configurations):